Tin Tins: Culture

-The early management team departed to open M&M's, a nearby gay bar.
-Tin Tins re-established itself under a new leadership team of Richard O'Donnell, David "Lotty" Nash, and Phil Oldershaw, who years later enjoyed similar success with the "new" Nightingale Club.
+When the early management team departed to open M&M's, a nearby gay bar, Tin Tins re-established itself under a new leadership team of Richard O'Donnell, David "Lotty" Nash, and Phil Oldershaw, who went on to manage the "new" Nightingale Club.

 Richard O’Donnell became Tin Tin’s lead manager.
-He saw the value in the club’s all-night license, one of the only in the city, and launched an after-hours club called Hype.
-This move gave straight, “attitude-free” clubbers access, making Tin Tins unusual, as mixed gay/straight clubs were not common in the early nineties.
+Seeing value in the club’s all-night license, one of the only in the city, he launched an after-hours club called Hype.
+This move gave straight, “attitude-free” clubbers access, making Tin Tins an unusual example of a mixed gay/straight bar in the early nineties.

 Music

 Tin Tins had two main music rooms: Upstairs, where uplifting house music was played; and Downstairs, which played harder house in the new Hi-NRG style.
 DJ Tony De Vit played downstairs in the club’s early days before taking residency at the Trade nightclub at Turnmills in London.
 DJ Paul Andrews, a long-term DJ and others, like Simon Baker and Dave Simmons, shaped the club’s music policy and scene.

-At first, Tin Tins would close at 2 AM and reopen as Hype, going until 6 or sometimes 8 AM.
-After a short time, the club simply remained open from 10 PM to 9 AM with no break.
-The club was unique, as clubbers felt a complete lack of prejudice.
-Tin Tins patrons — Black, white, gay or straight — focused on the music, dancing to tunes generally unplayed at all but a few clubs in the country at that time.
+At first, Tin Tins would close at 2 AM and reopen as Hype, going until either 6 or 8 AM.
+Shortly afterwards, the club's schedule changed to remain open from 10 PM to 9 AM with no break.